seen-one/Route-Crafter/README.md

 ```

 #### I want to cover an area but there is no suitable OpenStreetMap area to select
-On openstreetmap.org, right click on your area and choose 'query features' to see if it is in an area where the area key is not listed here.
-Feel free to modify the `index.html` and add the missing area key.
+On openstreetmap.org, right click on your area and choose 'query features' to see if it is in an area where the area tag is not listed here.
+Feel free to modify the `index.html` and add the missing area tag.
 Let me know so I can update the list for everyone.
 Otherwise, you might be able to help OpenStreetMap by defining potentially missing administrative boundaries!

 #### Include/Exclude certain types of roads/paths
 The list `CUSTOM_FILTER` can be modified in `generate_gpx.py`.
 [More info](https://osmnx.readthedocs.io/en/stable/user-reference.html#osmnx.graph.graph_from_polygon)